-Shifting Meridians: Authority and Trust in American Culture, Society, History, and Politics.
+Research Training Program: Authority and Trust in American Culture, Society, History, and Politics.

-GKAT’s interdisciplinary research program focuses on the emergence and transformation of authority and trust in American politics, society, religion, literature and culture from the nineteenth century to the present.
-We have designed three broad research areas that address different aspects of authority and trust.
-Geography is especially involved in research area 2: The Urban Dimension of Authority and Trust.
-Here, we focus on the tensions between institutional power and everyday life in American cities which have been subject to profound social and economic changes, such as the rise of the service sector, immigration, gentrification, segregation, and branding strategies.
-Inquiries into the ways in which people of different ethnic and social backgrounds employ authority, trust, identity, and power in urban spaces open up numerous new interdisciplinary perspectives from geography, linguistics, and cultural studies.
-Under the scope of Research Area 2 we are looking for applicants interested in the following topics and questions:
+In Geography, the urban dimension of authority and trust is central.
+Embedded in a theoretical context of the different meanings of trust and the resulting practices of trust work, we see trust as a social reality that needs to be analyzed from a broad socio-geographic perspective.
+In our research, we focus on the tensions between institutional power and everyday life in American cities, which has been subject to profound social and economic changes, such as the rise of the service sector, immigration, gentrification, segregation, and branding strategies.
+Inquiries into the ways in which people of different ethnic and social backgrounds employ authority, trust, identity, and power in urban spaces thus open up numerous new research questions which we address in different research projects.

 Ulrike Gerhard and Judith Keller explore the urban dimension of trust in the context of home and housing.
 As living within cities becomes more and more unaffordable due to neoliberal policies and global market forces, displacement from and discrimination on the housing market shape the everyday realties of many urban residents.
 This often entails the loss of home for those who are not part of the creative class and international elites, resulting in an increasing fragmentation and disintegration of many American cities.
 Trust and solidarity do not only erode but are undermined by practices of un-homing such as evictions and forced displacements that lead to major urban restructuring and, at the same time, to increasing inequalities.
 "My home is my castle"